-Shuto Con is Lansing's Annual Anime Convention, coming to the Lansing Center March 18th-20th, 2016.
-This convention will be a three day event held in Lansing, MI that focuses on Artists and the art of Interactive Cosplaying!
+Shuto Con is Lansing's Annual Anime Convention, happening at the Lansing Center and Radisson Hotel on March 17th-19th, 2017.
+Our convention is a three day event held in Lansing, MI that is going on its 7th action packed year!
+While Shuto Con has lots of great programming and panels to offer our attendees, our major focus is on our wonderful Artists and the art of Interactive Cosplaying!

 333 E. Michigan Avenue